-The goals of the Department are accomplished through four core mission area objectives, which consist of Public Safety, Emergency Management, Services to the Public, and Services to the State.
-Current Department responsibilities include coordinating the functions of the State Police, criminal investigations and prosecutions, intelligence gathering, homeland security and emergency services; supporting and providing guidance for State and local law enforcement agencies; and maintaining and operating criminal records and identification systems.
-The Department also provides day and residential programs for juvenile offenders throughout the State, enhancing public safety by committing juvenile offenders to secure care programs and overseeing a juvenile detention alternative.
 Other responsibilities include protecting the rights of consumers and enforcing the Consumer Fraud Act, which regulates advertising and sales techniques to prevent fraud, deceit and misrepresentation in the sale of goods and services.
-The activities of the Division of Consumer Affairs also include regulating buyers and sellers of securities, fundraising organizations, employment agencies, Bingo games and raffles, and adherence to uniform standards of weights and measures.
+The activities of the Division of Consumer Affairs also include regulating buyers and sellers of securities, fundraising organizations, employment agencies, Bingo games and raffles, adherence to uniform standards of weights and measures and overseeing the Prescription Monitoring Program.